 (He never submitted a receipt for one load with another load's paperwork.)

 Not only that, but he wrote down in his load assignment notebook all of the expenses he incurred during the time he handled that load, so that he could check his settlement sheet for reimbursement.

-We've formatted this information into a load assignment notebook page document which you may download, print and use.
+We've formatted this information into a load assignment notebook page document -- available through our Free Downloads page -- which you may download, print and use.

-When Mike's settlement sheets come in, he checks to see whether or not he was paid for all miles, reimbursements and extra pay.
+Whenever Mike's settlement sheet came in, he checked to see whether or not he was paid for all miles, reimbursements and extra pay.

 We recommend that as a receipt is obtained, you write down a general category and perhaps a sub-category so that you will know how it may affect your taxes.